otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-debugging-and-unit-testing.md

 - Acknowledge that you are using **ChatGPT**.
 In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

 ## Task 1:

+Write ten tests for the **Calculator** application above.
+Make sure you cover all methods in the `Calc.cs` file.

+## Task 2:

+Create a unit test for two tasks in **03-formative-assessment**.
+Ensure that you cover all fields and methods concerned.

+## Task 3:

 The following activity involves debugging a program called `Debugging`.